 About Verrica Pharmaceuticals Inc.

-Verrica is a dermatology therapeutics company developing medications for viral skin diseases requiring medical interventions.
+Verrica is a medical dermatology company committed to the development and commercialization of novel treatments that provide meaningful benefit for people living with skin diseases.
 The Company’s late-stage product candidate, VP-102, is a potential first-in-class topical therapy for the treatment of molluscum contagiosum and common warts.
 Molluscum is a highly contagious viral skin infection affecting approximately six million people, primarily children, in the United States, and common warts are contagious skin growths affecting 22 million people.
 There are currently no FDA-approved treatments for molluscum or common warts.
-Following positive topline results from two pivotal Phase 3 trials, the Company submitted an NDA on September 13, 2019 for VP-102 for the treatment of molluscum; on November 26, 2019, the Company received notice that the FDA accepted the NDA for filing, with a Prescription Drug User Fee Act (PDUFA) goal date of July 13, 2020.
-If approved, VP-102 will be marketed in the United States under the conditionally accepted brand name YCANTH™.
-Verrica intends to commence a Phase 3 program in the first quarter of 2020 to evaluate VP-102 for common warts.
+Following positive topline results from two pivotal Phase 3 trials, the Company submitted an NDA in September 2019 for VP-102 for the treatment of molluscum.
+Verrica is planning to meet with the FDA to determine next steps on the development of VP-102 for common warts following positive Phase 2 results.
 VP-102 is also currently in a Phase 2 trial for the treatment of external genital warts.
 A second product candidate, VP-103, is in pre-clinical development for plantar warts.
 For more information, visit www.verrica.com.

 FOR MORE INFORMATION, PLEASE CONTACT: